 Take personal responsibility for the management of communications of high profile issues, crises and matters of high sensitivity.

 To encourage best practice and innovation by benchmarking and understanding current trends and new developments in communications technology, marketing, media and engagement.

+To ensure that communications works closely with colleagues across the council to support the effective gathering of resident insight through delivery of effective, meaningful resident and community engagement.

+To support staff thorugh the development of effective internal communications which provide information and support and enable change and transforamtion

 Set, uphold and promote adherence to high standards of communications across the council, including style, brand and design guidelines, templates and standards.